joemoose/psiops/docs/index.md

 ### Cover and Suppression

-If you take cover behind something, you gain an armor bonus against attacks your cover would block.
-Low, medium, and high cover grants 1, 2, and 3 armor.
-Attacks that ignore armor do not ignore the armor bonus provided by cover.
+If you take cover behind something, you gain an armor bonus against attacks that your cover would block.
+Low, medium, and high cover grants 1, 2, and 3 armor, respectively.
+Attacks that ignore armor don’t ignore the armor bonus provided by cover.

-- **Low** cover does little to protect the body (iron bars, thick foliage, another person).
+- **Low** cover does little to protect the body (for example, iron bars, thick foliage, or another person).
-- **Medium** cover protects at least half of the body and often requires crouching (the front of a car, a highway divider, a barrel).
+- **Medium** cover protects at least half of the body and often requires crouching (for example, a car, a highway divider, or a barrel).
-- **High** cover protects the whole body and allows free positioning (a wall, a thick tree trunk, a train car).
+- **High** cover protects the whole body and allows free positioning (for example, a wall, a thick tree trunk, or a train car).

-Characters who attack while behind cover should subtract the armor bonus their cover grants from the damage they deal (this also applies to enemies).
+Characters who attack from behind cover should subtract the armor bonus that their cover grants from the damage they deal (this also applies to enemies).

 When you deal damage with a ranged weapon to an enemy behind cover, you may choose to lay down *suppressing fire* instead.
 Suppressed targets who leave cover take the damage of the suppressing attack.

 ### Damage, Injuries, and Dying

-If your character takes damage but has at least 1 HP remaining, they’re still on their feet and in the fight.
-However, if they drop to 0 or less HP, they must roll **2D6 + FORCEFUL** *minus* any damage past zero to see how bad it is.
+If you take damage but have at least 1 HP remaining, you’re still on your feet and in the fight.
+However, if you drop to 0 or less HP, you must roll **2D6 + FORCEFUL** *minus* any damage past zero to see how bad it is.

-- On a **6 or less**, and it was a lethal attack, such as a gunshot, they’re **dead**.
-If not, they’re at 0 HP, incapacitated, and gain an *injury*.
+- On a **6 or less**, for a lethal attack, such as a gunshot, you’re **dead**.
+If not, you’re at 0 HP, incapacitated, and gain an *injury*.
 Incapacitated characters will die in 10 minutes if left unattended.
-- On a **7-12**, they remain alive with 1 HP and gain an *injury*.
+- On a **7-12**, you remain alive with 1 HP and gain an *injury*.
 You must make a successful **+FORCEFUL** roll or be knocked unconscious.
 An ally can revive unconscious characters.
-- On a **13 or more**, they gain an *injury* but rally with HP equal to the lowest D6 rolled, up to your maximum HP.
+- On a **13 or more**, you gain an *injury* but rally with HP equal to the lowest D6 rolled, up to your maximum HP.

-Each *injury* you receive reduces your maximum HP by 1.
-Injuries cannot be healed in the field and require medical attention back at base between missions.
+Each *injury* that you receive reduces your maximum HP by 1.
+Injuries can’t be healed in the field and require medical attention back at base between missions.

-If accumulated injuries reduce your maximum HP to zero, your character dies.
+If accumulated injuries reduce your maximum HP to 0, your character dies.

 ### Emergency Insertion

 If your character dies, create a new character while the play continues.
 When you’re ready to deploy, jump into the fray and roll **2D6 + Attribute**:

-- **6 or less**, your deployment suffers a complication.
+- On a **6 or less**, your deployment suffers a complication.
-- **7–9**, you deploy normally.
+- On a **7–9**, you deploy normally.
-- **10–12**, you deploy normally with an extra standard issue item of military gear.
+- On a **10–12**, you deploy normally with an extra standard-issue item of military gear.
-- **13 or greater**, as 10–12, and your next *action roll* has an *advantage*.
+- On a **13 or greater**, you deploy normally with an extra standard-issue item of military gear, and your next *action roll* has an *advantage*.

 ### Recovery

 Once per mission, the team can send a *rendezvous signal*.
-Upon the signal’s activation, the referee describes a nearby rendezvous point and the obstacles to reaching it.
+When the signal is activated, the GM describes a nearby rendezvous point and the obstacles to reaching it.

 Players are safe as long as they remain at the rendezvous point.
 Each player at the point chooses one of the following bonuses:

 - **REST**: Recover 1D6 HP.
-- **RESUPPLY**: Restock ammo or a limited-use item.
+- **RESUPPLY**: Restock ammo or another limited-use item.
 - **INTEL**: Receive one useful fact about the mission from the GM.

 ## Your Character

-You are an elite special forces operative who doesn’t fit into mainstream society.
-You are the boots on the ground caught up in the death and destruction of secret proxy wars against oppressive establishments and supernatural threats.
+You’re an elite special forces operative who doesn’t fit into mainstream society.
+You’re the boots on the ground caught up in the death and destruction of secret proxy wars against oppressive establishments and supernatural threats.
 You may also be someone who can turn into a ghost or control bees with your mind.
-The paranormal secrets of the Cold War are your bread and butter, and you fight for your country alongside others like you.
+The paranormal secrets of the Cold War are your cornerstone, and you fight for your country alongside others like you.

 ### Creating a Character